francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Work in Progress
 ------
-**Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Eligibility Criteria**
+**Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Health Insurance Eligibility Criteria**

 **The Effect of Partisan Poll Watchers in Presidential Runoff Elections: 3 Close Elections in Peru.**